viamrobotics/docs/docs/tutorials/light-up.md

 ## Hardware requirements

-The following hardware is used in this tutorial:
+You need the following hardware for this tutorial:

 - Computer with a webcam
   - This tutorial uses a MacBook Pro but any computer running macOS or 64-bit Linux will work